-The next line of code Gets the first node (as in having an index of one) from the point-to-point node container and adds it to the container of nodes that will get CSMA devices.
+The next line of code Gets the first node (as in having an index of one) from the point-topoint node container and adds it to the container of nodes that will get CSMA devices.
 The node in question is going to end up with a point-to-point device and a CSMA device.
 We then create a number of "extra" nodes that compose the remainder of the CSMA network.
+Since we already have one node in the CSMA network - the one that will have both a pointto-point and CSMA net device, the number of "extra" nodes means the number nodes you desire in the CSMA section minus one.

 The next bit of code should be quite familiar by now.
-We instantiate a PointToPointHelper and set the associated default attributes so that we create a five megabit per second transmitter on devices created using the helper and a two millisecond delay on channels created by the helper.
+We instantiate a PointToPointHelper and set the associated default Attributes so that we create a five megabit per second transmitter on devices created using the helper and a two millisecond delay on channels created by the helper.

 '''

 PointToPointHelper pointToPoint;

 pointToPoint.SetDeviceAttribute ("DataRate", StringValue ("5Mbps"));

 pointToPoint.SetChannelAttribute ("Delay", StringValue ("2ms"));

+'''

+'''

 NetDeviceContainer p2pDevices;

 p2pDevices = pointToPoint.Install (p2pNodes);

 '''